-The Executive Board and Supervisory Board of Viscom AG are committed to the principles of sound Corporate Governance.
-They constitute a vital element of the modern capital market.
-This is intended to promote the trust of investors and the public in the management and supervision of publicly owned German companies.
+The Executive Board and Supervisory Board of Viscom AG are committed to the principles of sound corporate governance.
+These principles constitute a vital element of the modern capital market.
+This is intended to promote the trust of investors and the public in the management and supervision of listed German companies.
 The principles of responsible and effective company management and controlling aimed at transparency and value creation determine the actions of Viscom AG's management and supervisory bodies.